We've been working towards this point.

 First, if you look at the scans of brains after amphetamine use, you see large holes inactivity after a pretty short duration.

 This is literally brain loss from running neurons at full speed (think of redlining an engine).

 BDNF (our brain's fertilizer) is losing the battle of repair and growth with this onslaught.

 It reduced the oxidative damage and supported the repair mechanism (BDNF - see CBD and BDNF).

-There's a good review of CBD and amphetamines and cocaine.
+There's a good review of CBD and stimulants and cocaine.

 CBD also potentiated the extinction of cocaine- and amphetamine-induced conditioned place preference (CPP), impaired the reconsolidation of cocaine CPP, and prevented priming-induced reinstatement of METH CPP.

 "extinction" - "forgetting" learned addiction.
 Those are technical terms for pathways that lead to craving, relapse, and use.